 It’s got me thinking about what I want to do next on this project.
 A quick recap:

-So next, Part 3 should look at the different techniques/practices/actions we use, and explain the qualities of them.
+So next, we should look at the different techniques/practices/actions we use, and explain the qualities of them.
 Generally, all activity boils down into something like this:

 Put together it looks like: